 FAQs

-Below, you will find some answers to the most asked questions at Howell Pathways.
-We do our best to answer every question that our customers ask, but if you have any questions that you cannot find on this page, be sure to contact us, and one of our skilled technicians will be happy to answer them for you.
+Below, you will find answers to the most frequently asked questions at Howell Pathways.
+We do our best to address every detail of your landscaping needs.
+If you have questions about how our polyurethane solutions compare with traditional options such as landscape edging or other treatments, please contact us.
+One of our skilled technicians will be happy to assist you.

 1. Why Choose Howell Pathways?